-EAT 453/3 Advanced Structural Analysis
+EAT 453/3 ADVANCED STRUCTURAL ANALYSIS

 This course provides students with basic knowledge of the finite element method (FEM) in structural analysis and response of the systems under dynamic excitation.
 For the finite element method this course explains the fundamental of the FEM and procedure to develop FEM equation.
 The fundamental of the FE will be utilized in the development of FEM equation for 2 dimensional solid models.
 The plasticity of the structural member also discussed and analyzed in this course.
-Moreover, the students will be introduced and exposed to the structural dynamic.
+Moreover, the students will be introduced and exposed to the structural dunamic.
 For that purpose two basic topics in structural dynamic (i.e. equation of motion and response of single degree of freedom system under free vibration) will be covered in this course.

-- C01: Ability to derive finite element equation. - CO2: Ability to analyze the 2 dimensional solid model using finite element method. - CO3: Ability to analyze moment capacity for the structural member. - CO4: Ability to derive the equation of motion for single degree of freedom system.
+- CO1: Ability to derive finite element equation. - CO2: Ability to analyze the 2 dimensional solid model using finite element method. - CO3: Ability to analyze moment capacity for the structural member. - CO4: Ability to derive the equation of motion for single degree of freedom system.

 - G.R.
 Liu and S.S.
-Quek, "The Finite Element Method: A practical course".
+Quek (2003) "The Finite Element Method: A practical course".
 1st edition.
-Butterworth-Heinemann, 2003 - K. Chopra.
-"Dynamics of Structures", Pearson Prentice Hall.
-2007. - James G MacGregor and James K Wight, "Reinforced Concrete Mechanics and Design" 4th Edition, Pearson Prentice Hall, 2005.
+Butterworth-Heinemann. - 2.
+K. Chopra (2007) "Dynamics of Structures", Pearson Prentice Hall. - James G MacGregor and James K Wight (2005) "Reinforced Concrete Mechanics and Design" 4th Edition, Pearson Prentice Hall.

-EAT 454/3 Timber and Masonry Design
+EAT 454/3 TIMBER AND MASONRY DESIGN